sergeyshpadyrev/setup-idris-builds/README.md

-# setup-idris-builds
+# Builds for setup-idris Github action

-Builds for setup-idris Github action
+This repository creates and stores Idris builds for [setup-idris](https://github.com/sergeyshpadyrev/setup-idris) action